kiraitami/project-rpg/README.md

 ```

-And also change the path in each of model objects
+And also, change the path in each of model objects as you want
 ```java
 @Override
     public void saveInFirebase() {